WPManageNinja/fluent-affiliate-docs/guide/affiliate-portal/affiliate-dashboard-overview.md

 - **Stats Not Updating**: Try refreshing the page or clearing your browser cache
 - **Missing Data**: Ensure all your tracking links are properly formatted
 - **Access Problems**: Verify your affiliate account is active and approved

-If you have any questions or need assistance, feel free to contact our [**support team**](https://wpmanageninja.com/support-tickets/).
-Thank you!